vim-autoformat/vim-autoformat/README.md

 If you have a composite filetype with dots (like `django.python` or `php.wordpress`), vim-autoformat internally replaces the dots with underscores so you can specify formatters through `g:formatters_django_python` and so on.

 #### Ranged Definitions
-If your format program supports formatting ranges, you can provide a format definition which allows to make use of this.
+If your format program supports formatting specific ranges, you can provide a format definition which allows to make use of this.
 The first and last line of the current range can be retrieved by the variables `a:firstline` and `a:lastline`.
 They default to the first and last line of your file, if no range was explicitly